jrudar/TreeOrdination/README.md

 Implementation of a wrapper which creates unsupervised projections using LANDMark and UMAP.

 ### Input Data
     To create an instance of the TreeOrdination model you will need a NumPy array of feature names.

     For fitting the TreeOrdination you will need the following inputs:
-    1) A matrix, X, where rows are samples and columns are features.
-This should be a NumPy array.
+        1) A NumPy array, X, where rows are samples and columns are features.
-    2) An array, y, of target values (class labels for classification)
+        2) A NumPy array, y, of target values (class labels for classification)

 ### Future Work
     In the future we hope to add the following feature to TreeOrdination:
         1) A simple interface to apply normalization and standardization procedures to the dataset.
         2) A simple interface to apply useful transformations to the dataset.
         3) The ability to exclude columns from normalization/standardization/transformation.

 ### Install
 The LANDMark package is needed for TreeOrdination to work.
 It is available at: https://github.com/jrudar/LANDMark